 Grimes Canyon in Ventura County is one of only a few places on Earth where rock has been melted by non-volcanic natural processes.
 It's called combustion metamorphism, and in this case the heat source was decaying organic matter underground.
 Temperatures reached 3000°F, enough to melt the rock and create a black obsidian-like glass.
 You can drive right up and a short hike will take you right to this rarest of geological oddities.

-Now some of these places I've already been to, as you know if you've watched the videos on the Skeptoid.com web site.
+Now some of these places I've already been to.
 I love the unearthly weirdness of the Trona Pinnacles, a huge garden of rocky tufa spires up to 140 feet tall, which grew when mineral-rich groundwater surged from vents hundreds of centuries ago when the region was under water.
 It's like finding Bryce Canyon in the middle of a vast dry lake.
 Bring your energy crystals and you can join a healing ceremony there.

 I love the Anza-Borrego desert, home to everything from ghost lights to marauding skeletons to lost Viking ships that sailed up the Gulf of California and somehow ended up buried in the desert canyon walls.
 My favorite place to go is the Mud Caves, a network of dry underground riverbeds that twist for miles beneath the dusty badlands, only of handful of which have been discovered.
 Said to be a hotbed of floating ghost lights, they make for unforgettable exploration regardless of whether you actually encounter a spook.

 Death Valley's Racetrack Playa has always been near and dear to me.
 Skeptoid episode #21 was all about this vast mud flat, crisscrossed with the tracks of rocks that slide mysteriously across the surface all by themselves.
 How does it happen?
 Listen to the episode to find out, or do like I do and go see it for yourself.